 For this book, we will use the Anaconda package management system, which you should already have installed.
 While we will only use Python here, it is also possible to run R with Anaconda.

-Environments
+Note: Environments

 If you previously had Anaconda installed and were using it prior to this book, you may wish to create a new Python 3.x environment for the book.
 Environments are like separate installations of Python, where the set of packages you have installed can be different, as well as the version of Python.
 Environments are useful for developing projects that need to be deployed in different versions of Python.
-For more information, see https://conda.io/docs/user-guide/tasks/manage-environments.html.
+For more information, see https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html.